This lexicon is a collection of terms and definitions used by CloudBees.

 A component of CloudBees CI that enables centralized management of managed controllers and team controllers (for CloudBees CI on modern cloud platforms), and client controllers (for CloudBees CI on traditional platforms).

-In CloudBees CI and CloudBees Jenkins Platform, a Jenkins Pipeline is a suite of plugins which supports implementing and
+In CloudBees CI, CloudBees Jenkins Platform, and CloudBees Jenkins Distribution, a Jenkins Pipeline is a suite of plugins which supports implementing and

 integrating continuous delivery pipelines into Jenkins.
 Pipeline provides an